List of Friday the 13th characters: Deputy Rick Cologne

 Rick Cologne serves as Sheriff Mike Garris's right-hand man, agreeing with Garris's disbelief that Jason returned.
-While Garris and the other officers investigate the camp, Rick guards Megan and Tommy, only to be locked in a jail cell.
+While Garris and the other officers investigate the camp, Rick guards Megan and Tommy, only to be locked in a jail cell when Megan steals Rick's gun.
 In some edits of the movie Rick can be seen trying to retrieve the cell keys with a towel only to lose his grip on it and then scream in frustration.